WHAT IF I HAVE NEVER STUDIED BEFORE AND I DON’T KNOW HOW TO WRITE AN ESSAY?

 WHAT HAPPENS IF I FAIL AN ASSESSMENT?

 You are encouraged to seek assistance from your tutors or assessors if you feel you are having problems.
-If an assessor decides that an assessment has not fulfilled the requirements, it is never simply ‘failed’.
-Instead, you will be asked to re-submit the assessment and offered personal assistance from one of the staff to help with the re-writing.
-There will be an automatic extension of 4 weeks to allow the assessment to be re-written and marked.
+If an assessor decides that an assessment has not fulfilled the requirements, students will be given valuable feedback and allowed two further opportunities to re-submit the assessment.

-If you feel that your assessment has been unreasonably marked down, you may appeal the assessors’ result to the Principal after consulting with the assessor.
+If you feel that your assessment has been unreasonably marked down, in the first instance, please seek feedback from your assessor.
+If after talking to your assessor, you are not satisfied, you may appeal the assessors’ result to the appeals process.
+Please follow the process in the Student Handbook, or request assistance from the Principal.

 DO I NEED TO REFERENCE MY WORK?